gem-ecmlpkdd/gem-ecmlpkdd.github.io/pages/submission.md

 permalink: /submission/
 ---
 ---
-All papers will be peer reviewed, single-blinded.
+All papers will be peer-reviewed, single-blinded.
 We welcome many kinds of papers, such as (and not limited to):
 - Novel research papers
 - Demo papers
 - Work-in-progress papers